callmespring/callmespring.github.io/talk.md

 ### Talk

+* First Interdisciplinary Conference on Statistics and Management Science, Hefei, China, Nov 2024 (invited), [Optimal Design for A/B Testing in Two-sided Marketplaces](./slides/ARMAdesign.pdf)

+* Seminar at Xiamen University, School of Economics and Management, Xiamen, China, Oct 2024 (invited), [Optimal Design for A/B Testing in Two-sided Marketplaces](./slides/ARMAdesign.pdf)

+* Statistics Seminar at Shanghai University of International Business and Economics, Shanghai, China, Oct 2024 (invited), [Optimal Design for A/B Testing in Two-sided Marketplaces](./slides/ARMAdesign.pdf)

 * Seminar at School of Statistics, East China Normal University, Shanghai, China, Oct 2024 (invited), [Combining Experimental and Historical Data for Policy Evaluation](./slides/DataIntegration.pdf)

 * Seminar at National University of Singapore, Department of Statistics and Data Science, Singapore, Oct 2024 (invited), [Optimal Design for A/B Testing in Two-sided Marketplaces](./slides/ARMAdesign.pdf)